Tehambuli/Jack-Musical-App/README.md

 This APP needs to done by the end of the week.
 I need to start working on revising my Python project for my personal portfolio!

+APP will be finished tomorrow and reviewed by mentor Jessamy!